nymphtune/SPA/README.md

 # SPA
-Single Page App with JavaScript [without frameworks]
+Single Page App with JavaScript [without frameworks] </br> This is a practice exercise for javascript.